How to Interface oled display with Esp32 ?

 Preparing Arduino IDE for ESP32 OLED Display

-You will need to download Arduino IDE libraries related to SSD1306 OLED Display before you can start writing code.
+You will need to download libraries for Arduino IDE that are related to SSD1306 OLED Display before you can start writing code.

 This tutorial will show you how to install ESP32 Boards in Arduino IDE.
 This tutorial is available first.
 Open the Arduino IDE, and then go to Tools -> Manage Libraries.

 A Library Manager window will open.
 Type “ssd1306”, then click on the Search button.
-This library was created for monochrome OLED displays based on SSD1306 driver IC.
-Supported resolutions are 128×32 and 128×64.
+This library was created specifically for monochrome OLED displays based on SSD1306 driver IC.
+Supported resolutions are 128×32 and 128×64

-After downloading all necessary libraries, close the library manager window after downloading all the libraries, near the library manager window.
+After downloading all necessary libraries, close the library manager window.
+After downloading all the libraries, close the library manager window.

 Test ESP32 OLED Display

-I also added code to display graphics such as rectangles, filled rectangles, and rounded rectangles.
+I also added code to display graphics such as rectangle, filled rectangle, and rounded rectangle.

 Finally, I converted the logo into a bitmap and placed it on the OLED Display.